Upcoming event

-Location: 44 Gaukel St, Kitchener, Ontario
+Gallery location: 44 Gaukel St, Kitchener, Ontario

-by the Ion and exit at the Victoria Station
+take the Ion and exit at the Victoria Station

 there is 2 hour free parking on Joseph St by the Victoria Park entrance before 5 PM